The Baltic Branch of the Pushkin State Museum of Fine Arts (NCCA-Kaliningrad)

 ,,

-would not be considered only human attributes.
+This approach would be able to generate a reality, in which autonomy and creativity would not be considered only human attributes.

 In our work, we use an intelligent system for collecting data and monitoring plant life.
 This system has biopotential analyzers, various sensors and environmental sensors.